Sure, you can go for bigger, more adventurous dirt bikes for little kids but in terms of safety, a 50cc dirt bike is a real deal.

 You can look at the KDX50 to see the popular Kawasaki’s construction.

 7. Flying Horse 50cc Mini Dirt Bike

 Flying Horse dirt bikes are also athletic, exciting, and comfortable to ride through dirt.
 They’re also built to be resilient and to be friendly to youngsters venturing into the sport.

-They have some reputable performers and super easy to handle bikes such as this 50cc dirt bike.
+They have some reputable performers and super easy to handle bikes such as this The Flying Horse Performance.